antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

 - **Inputs**:
   - `bedrock_llm_id`: Unique identifier for the language model.
   - `temperature`: Optional parameter to control response randomness.
+  - `max_tokens`: Optional parameter to set an upper bound on how many tokens the model will generate in its response.
+  - `top_p`: Optional parameter to indicate the percentage of most-likely candidates that are considered for the next token.
 - **Outputs**:
   - A `ChatBedrockConverse` instance.